-An auditor can gauge the records a public or private firms keeps of its assets and liabilities -- in addition to the firm's equity interests -- to ensure complete records of a firm's financial position exist.
+An auditor can gauge the records a public or private firm keeps of its assets and liabilities as a means of gathering evidence in addition to the firm's equity interests.
+This ensures that complete records of a firm's financial position exist.
 A firm must disclose all of its shareholder equity to an auditor.

-Rights and Obligations
+Rights and Obligations Assertions

+As the term implies, a completeness assertion effectively means that the company's financial statements are complete.
+All liabilities, assets and equity balances appear there.
 In addition to recording and disclosing all of a firm's equity interests, each disclosure made to an auditor must be factually complete and accurate.
-All assets, liabilities and equity interests that management should have recorded must be recorded on the firm's balance sheet.
+All assets, liabilities and equity interests must be recorded on the firm's balance sheet.

-Valuation and Allocation
+Valuation and Allocation Assertions

 The AICPA requires a firm's equity interests to be accurately recorded in its financial statements.
 Company managers must also record any equity valuations and allocations.
-If a firm issues additional shares of common stock, for example, the volume of shares issued must be recorded.
+The volume of shares issued must be recorded if a firm issues additional shares of common stock.
 The price at which the company issued the shares must also be recorded.

 The percentage of shareholder equity changes if a firm issues additional stock or recalls additional stock.
 Such a change must also be reflected in the firm's financial statements.
 This assertion also supports the accuracy of all valuations.